FoxGroveMedia/CampsiteWebsite/src/pages/docs/tailwindcss/index.md

 @tailwind utilities;
 ```
 ### Building Your CSS
-Campsite automatically processes your Tailwind CSS during the build process.
+CampsiteJS automatically processes your Tailwind CSS during the build process.
 You can run the development server with:
 ```bash
 campsitejs dev
 ```